 However, if your concern is that CBD will make you feel “high,” or out of control of your environment, don’t worry.
 CBD is nothing like cannabis, and does not have the same interactions with your brain chemistry.

 3. CBD Products Are Illegal

-It’s true that CBD exists in a sort of legal “gray area.”
-It’s derived from cannabis sativa.
-This plant, when used to grow high-THC marijuana, is a federally-illegal, Schedule I controlled substance – although it has been legalized on a state-by-state basis, and for medical purposes in some areas.
+It’s true that CBD exists in a sort of legal “gray area” since the passing of the 2018 Farm Bill.
+It’s derived from cannabis sativa, the hemp version plant with some very important distinctions.
+The same plant, when used to grow high-THC marijuana, is a federally-illegal, Schedule I controlled substance – although it has been legalized on a state-by-state basis, and for medical and/or recreational purposes in some areas.

 CBD derived from marijuana is created from an illegal substance – and could have higher levels of THC – which means that it does not enjoy the same legal status of hemp-derived CBD.
 In some states where marijuana is legal, like Colorado and Massachusetts, marijuana-derived CBD is legal – but this will vary on a state-by-state basis, whereas hemp-derived CBD is legal in all 50 states.

 4. CBD Is A “Miracle Drug,” And Can Replace Traditional Medicine